 The parameter, $c$, determines the contribution of the adversarial misclassification objective at the cost of diminishing the two $L_P$ normalization terms.
-Thus, it can be logically determined that the optimal value of $c$ is that value which achieves the demanded success rate while remaining as small as possible.
+Thus, it can be logically determined that the optimal value of $c$ is that value that achieves the demanded success rate while remaining as small as possible.
 We evaluate a wide range of $c$ values for $\beta=1$, as shown in Figure \ref{fig:C}.
-We find $c=450$ to be optimal, which achieves a $100\%$ success rate with a relatively small perturbation.
-It can also be observed from Figure \ref{fig:C} that the resulted $L_1$ distance does not directly correlated to the selection of $c$.
+We find $c=450$ optimal, which achieves a $100\%$ success rate with a relatively small perturbation.
+It can also be observed from Figure \ref{fig:C} that the resultant $L_1$ distance does not directly correlate to the selection of $c$.
 We also tried to increase the value of $c$ into the thousands; interestingly, the $L_P$ distances still only changed very slightly.

 On the other hand, the choice of $\beta$ significantly affects the $L_P$ distances.
 We now optimize the produced perturbation through varying the parameter $\beta$ for $c=450$.
 The results are summarized in Table \ref{tab:beta}.
 It can be seen that the success rate will drop as the increase of $c$, after the second term of Equation \ref{eq:enm} begins to overpower the loss function associated with $c$.